-In October 2014, Spiire celebrates 30 years of Innovation in Infrastructure.
+In October 2014, Spiire celebrates 30 years of Inspiring People and Places.

 30 years is a significant achievement and provides a great opportunity to reflect.